 In August 2011 widespread rioting and looting broke out in Birmingham city centre and elsewhere in the Midlands.
 Three men were killed while 12 shots were fired at police by a gang in Aston. – Birmingham Mail.

-During their visit, the Duke and Duchess spent time with the parents of three young men killed by a car during the riots on August 10th.
-The three men had been trying to protect their homes and shops from looters when they were struck by a car.
+During their visit, the Duke and Duchess met with local residents, members of emergency services and community group representatives who were affected by the rioting.
+They also spent time with the parents of three young men who were tragically killed by a car while trying to protect their homes and shops from looters.

-The silk blouse features a ruffled hem, which Kate tucked in to her skirt.
+The white silk blouse features blue military detailing, gold buttons and a ruffled hem, which Kate tucked into her skirt.

 Kate wore her dark, long, glossy hair loose.
-It had a lot of volume and a slight curl, her signature style.
+It had a lot of volume and a slight curl at the end, her signature style.

 Duchess Kate wore her navy blue suede Alexander McQueen pumps with the skirt and dress combo.